coinbase/waas-sdk-react-native/README.md

 yarn example start # Start the Metro server yarn example ios --simulator "iPhone 14" # Build and start the app on iOS simulator
 ```

+> *NOTE:* To build an app that depends on the WaaS SDK, you'll also need a compatible version of OpenSSL.
+> You can build the OpenSSL framework by running the following on your Mac from the root of this repository:
+>
+> `yarn ssl-ios`
+>
+> You can alternatively depend on an open-compiled version of OpenSSL, like [OpenSSL-Universal](https://cocoapods.org/pods/OpenSSL-Universal), by adding the following to your app's Podfile:
+>
+> `pod "OpenSSL-Universal"`

 ### Android
 Ensure you have the following [Android environment variables](https://developer.android.com/studio/command-line/variables) set correctly: